Manaslu Trek Weather and Temperature in September

 - Keep warm yourself in the higher region

-- Do not walk alone with keeping a long distance with friends or guide
+- Do not walk alone without keeping a long distance with friends or a guide

 - Don’t hesitate to tell the guide if you face any problems or difficulties in the mountain